Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 The most common causes of bad breath in cats

-The most common cause of bad breath in cats is problems in the mouth area:
+The most common cause of bad breath in cats is problems in the oral cavity:

 • Tartar and plaque : Deposits on the teeth cause bad breath.

-• Gingivitis: The gums are red and inflamed.
+• Gingivitis (inflammation of the gums): The gums are red and inflamed.

 • Periodontitis: A deep inflammation that can lead to tooth loss.

 Tip: Check your cat's teeth regularly.
-Yellowish plaque or redness are often the first warning signs.
+Yellowish deposits or redness are often the first warning signs.

-Food residue can get stuck between the teeth and cause unpleasant odors.
-This happens quickly, especially in cats that eat a lot of wet food.
+Food scraps can get stuck between the teeth and cause unpleasant odors.
+This happens particularly quickly in cats that eat a lot of wet food.

 Solution: Regular dental care (more on this later).